Acres: ~4,786 Start Date: June 30, 2018

 Cause: Lightning Location: 4 miles northeast of Saddle Mountain, Gila NF

 General Information: The Owl Fire began on June 30, 2018.
 The fire is located on Aspen Mountain and has crossed FR 209 into Frieborn Canyon in an inventoried roadless area (IRA).
-Heavy fuel loads will continue to hold heat.
-The fire perimeter is currently 79% contained.
-The fire will be transitioning from a Type 3 (Incident Management Team (IMT) organization to a Type 4 IMT organization today at 6:00 p.m.
+Heavy fuels will continue to hold heat until substantial rainfall over the area.
+The fire perimeter is currently 63% contained.

 Fire Operations: Crews will monitor Frieborn Canyon and assess trigger points for hand ignition, and hold direct line on the western side of the fire.
 On the southwest corner of the fire, crews have halted fire spread with direct line construction.
-Completion of the suppression repair will be suspended until a drying trend occurs.
+Suppression repair continues on all divisions.
+Air resources are assigned to the incident.

 Weather: Moist unstable air will continue to flow into southern New Mexico.
 This weather pattern will generate showers and thunderstorm over much of the area.
 Locally heavy rains are possible which may cause flooding over a few locations.
 The fire has received some precipitation which has aided in fire suppression efforts.

 Smoke: Smoke settles in drainages and washes and begins drifting about 9:00 p.m. and peaking at 6:00 a.m., when they become unhealthy for sensitive groups.
 Smoke-sensitive individuals and people with respiratory or heart disease are encouraged to take precautionary measures such as leaving windows closed.
 For more information on air quality and health impacts due to wildfire smoke, please visit the New Mexico Department of Health website at https://nmtracking.org/fire.